Isomorphisms of quadratic quasigroups

 \begin{proof} Let $S$ be a 2-generated subquasigroup that is not minimal.
 We shall first investigate the situation when $S$ is generated by $0$ and $1$.
-The treatment is divided into several steps, each of which is headed by a displayed claim.
+The treatment is divided into a sequence of claims.
 The case of general $S$ is considered at the end of the proof.